Common Tax Mistakes to Avoid:

 1. Missing the Filing Deadline

-- How to avoid: Set a reminder or calendar notification well before the deadline.
-If you know you won’t be able to file on time, consider filing for an extension.
-This grants you an additional six months to submit your return, though you must still estimate and pay any taxes owed by the original deadline to avoid late payment penalties.
+How to avoid it: Set calendar reminders well before the deadline.
+If you anticipate needing more time, file for an extension, which gives you an additional six months to complete your return.
+However, remember to estimate and pay any taxes due by the original deadline to avoid late fees.

 2. Incorrect Personal Information